scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 first record or tuple layer, if any.
 The depth of a one-dimensional array is `1`.

-If the array contains :doc:`ak.types.UnionType` data and its contents have equal depths, the return value is that depth.
+If the array contains :class:`ak.types.UnionType` data and its contents have equal depths, the return value is that depth.
 If they do not have equal depths, the return value is `-1`.